How to Fix “Adobe Fill & Sign Not Working”?

 Uninstall Adobe Acrobat on Windows

-Uninstall by Using Official AcroCleaner Tool
+9.2.
+Uninstall Using the Official AcroCleaner Tool

 Download Adobe AcroCleaner